chloekeenan/project-1/README.md

 - I haven't made a 404 page because the site is only a four-page static static site; but, if the features grow and there may be dead links, I will develop a 404 page.

+# Testing

+- Chrome Developer Tools to test the responsiveness of pages The site was tested on Safari, a desktop computer, an iPad, and an iphone 12.

+- No photos are pixelated or stretched on the website, which is responsive on all screen sizes.
+Nothing overlaps.

+- Every link on the website has been checked to ensure that it operates as intended, opens in the proper tab, and, if it is an external link, opens in a new browser tab.